Ada-Developers-Academy/core-projects/pygame-blob/intro.md

 **What is pygame?**

 Pygame is a library that allows developers to create games using Python.
 To provide a better visual picture of OOP, we’ll be creating a mini-game of blobs!

 (Insert gif of finished project)

+## Project

+Pyblobs will be a **2-day project**.
+The first day will consist of a tutorial which can be done independently.
+The second day will consist of working in pairs to extend the project made from the tutorial.

 ## Tutorial

-This project will be a **pair project**.
-In pairs, we'll follow this tutorial on [pythonprogramming.net](https://pythonprogramming.net/object-oriented-programming-introduction-intermediate-python-tutorial/).
-We'll work with our partner to debug, explore the [pygame library](https://www.pygame.org/docs/), and add own creative twist!
-This project should 2 days to finish and a link with the finished project will be submitted as a pair.
+The tutorial will be done independently on day 1 of the project.
+We'll follow this tutorial on [pythonprogramming.net](https://pythonprogramming.net/object-oriented-programming-introduction-intermediate-python-tutorial/).

 ## Initial Set Up